Ship: Nomenclature

 Some large vessels are traditionally called boats, notably submarines.
 Others include Great Lakes freighters, riverboats, and ferryboats, which may be designed for operation on inland or protected coastal waters.

 In most maritime traditions ships have individual names, and modern ships may belong to a ship class often named after its first ship.

 In many documents the ship name is introduced with a ship prefix being an abbreviation of the ship class, for example "MS" (motor ship) or "SV" (sailing vessel), making it easier to distinguish a ship name from other individual names in a text.

-"Ship" (along with "nation") is an English word that has retained a female grammatical gender in some usages, which allows it sometimes to be referred to as a "she" without being of female natural gender.
+"Ship" (along with "nation") is an English word that has retained a female grammatical gender in some usages, which allows it to sometimes be referred to as a "she" without being of female natural gender.
 The Imperial War Museum stated that this may have originated from "far more ancient traditions" which included using a female grammatical gender for ships, and that there is a tradition that "relates to the idea of a female figure such as a mother or goddess guiding and protecting a ship and crew."
 By 2019, the Lloyd's Register of Shipping switched to referring to ships as "it".